 This soundtrack to the woeful Stephen King (a big AC/DC fan) movie Maximum Overdrive is the closest thing to an AC/DC “greatest hits” album (live albums excepted), though The Iron Man 2 soundtrack in 2010 provided a thematic sequel of sorts.
 Covering the Brian Johnson years (except for “Ride On”) but barely scratching the surface of that era, it nevertheless contains some of the band’s best songs, though it amounts to something of a rip-off at a mere nine tracks.
-On the plus side, it rescues “Sink The Pink” and a remixed “Shake Your Foundations” from obscurity, while the chugging title cut is an excellent new addition to the band’s oeuvre.
+On the plus side, it rescues “Sink The Pink” and a remixed “Shake Your Foundations” from obscurity, while the catchy, chugging title track is an excellent new addition to the band’s oeuvre.
 That said, there are two pretty good but hardly hits-worthy new instrumentals that interrupt the album’s momentum, and a true “greatest hits” package (or packages - one cd for Bon and one for Brian sounds about right) should eventually make this album obsolete.
 Note: As of 2008 this has yet to happen, presumably because such an album would cut into the sales of Back In Black.

 Blow Up Your Video (Atlantic ’88) Rating: B-